 • Taking our example, “4396 + 441… well that’s basically 4400 + 400, so my answer should be about 4800.”
 In other words, their mental strategies, particularly rounding, should be aiding their estimates.

-How To Teach Place Value At KS2 – It Isn’t One Size Fits All
+Teaching Place Value At KS2 Isn’t One Size Fits All

 In conclusion, where pupils make occasional errors, they either need to work on their understanding of place value that underpins the method they are using, or they need to work on developing a different strategy.

-It depends on what will help that child with how much time you have left with them.
+It depends on what will help that child with how much time or place value lessons you have left with them.
 But you can never go wrong with developing their security in place value.

 There is no simple answer to the question “How do I teach place value at KS2?”, but hopefully the techniques above should help point you in the right direction.